whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 Apple for macOS

-tctien342 and hieplpvip for Asus repo
+tctien342 and hieplpvip for Asus repositories

 the VoodooI2C helpdesk for working touchpad